-Though Design thinking has existed for decades, it gained significance and application outside the design community after an article by Tim Brown, CEO of IDEO, in the 2008 Harvard Business article titled “Design Thinking.”
-Since then, Design thinking has been successfully adopted into every field and industry worldwide: be it product development, problem solving or services, sales, or customer service.
+Though Design thinking has existed for decades, it has gained significance and application outside the design community.
+After an article by Tim Brown, CEO of IDEO, in the 2008 Harvard Business article titled “Design Thinking,” design thinking has been successfully adopted into every field and industry worldwide: be it product development, problem-solving or services, sales, or customer service.

 Since design thinking is based on user-centric design, the framework must be built keeping in mind the end-user.
 Thus, understanding who the end-user is, their needs and wants, recognizing their fears and apprehensions, foreseeing the benefits they would reap, envisaging how they feel while using it, and so on would form the crux of the design.

-So, it is paramount that the design team comes out from their assumptions and biases and gain true insight into the user’s needs and gains.
+So, it is paramount that the design team comes out from their assumptions and biases and gains true insight into the user’s needs and gains.

 At this stage, the design team could use activities such as observations, qualitative interviews, immersions, and tools like an empathy map.

-After putting together, the empathetic information gathered, the design team should distinctly define the problem statement, translating the insights gained into concise problem statements that encase the problem or need to be solved.
+After gathering the empathetic information, the design team should distinctly define the problem statement, translating the insights gained into concise problem statements that encase the problem or need to be solved.

 The design team should take special care in ensuring that the problem statement encapsulates the user’s needs and is not around abstracts or assumptions of their own.

-The design team uses activities and tools such as the ‘point of view template.’
+The design team uses activities and tools such as the ‘point of the view template.’

 After preparing a synthesized human-centered problem statement, the design team transitions to the ‘Ideate’ stage, where they generate ideas on tackling the user’s needs.